kex-24/kex-24-2/gpt-task.md

-# Galaxy Pets: Collect and Train Your Cosmic Companions

-For this programming assignment in Java, you are stepping into the shoes of a cosmic trainer, embarking on a journey through the universe to collect and train Galaxy Pets.
-These are mythical creatures with unique abilities and attributes that you'll be modeling in Java.
+# Personalized Programming Task: The Avian Adventure

+## Objective

+In this task, you will practice object-oriented programming concepts in Java by designing and implementing classes, methods, and objects.
+Your theme will take flight in the fascinating world of birds, where each bird has unique attributes and behaviors.
+This task will give you hands-on experience in designing classes, adding fields and methods, managing object creation, and encapsulation through getters and setters.

 ## Deadline

-This assignment is due before the next scheduled class.
+Submit this assignment before the next Java programming session.

 ## Instructions

-For instructions on how to complete and submit this assignment, please refer to the assignments section of the course instructions reachable via [assignments section of our course webpage](https://assignments.example.com).
+For details on how to complete and submit this assignment, refer to the assignments section of the course instructions available on your course portal.

 ## Preparation

-- Complete and understand all questions in Module 2: "Exploring Object-Oriented Programming".
+- Ensure you've completed and understood all questions in Module 2: Looking Inside Classes.
-- Access the OLI material through Canvas or directly via [programming course materials](https://programmingmaterials.example.com).

-Note: The OLI material and tasks this year may not perfectly align, so it's okay to read ahead if you did not find everything mentioned.
+- Review the provided reading materials on classes, objects, constructors, getters, setters, and encapsulation.

 ## Learning Goals

-The goals for this week include understanding how to:
-- Design Java classes.
+- Understanding of Java class design
-- Implement fields and methods within a class.
+- Implementation of fields and constructors
+- Creation and use of getters and setters
+- Manipulation with dot operator
-- Utilize the `main` method for testing.
+- Practical use of the `main` method
-- Understand the concept of object encapsulation.
+- Grasping the concepts of scope and variable shadowing
-- Manage object interaction within a Java application.

 ## Troubleshooting Guide

-1. Browse the [posted questions](https://forum.example.com/issues) related to this week's assignment.
-Are others experiencing the same issue?
-2. If not, create a [New Question](https://forum.example.com/issues/new) with a descriptive title beginning with "Week *x*: *summary of problem*".
-3. Seek out further help at the [weekly help sessions](https://helpsessions.example.com) hosted by our team.

-Collaboration with peers is encouraged, but please avoid sharing exact solutions.

-## Assignment Details

-Your journey through the galactic frontier begins with the creation of unique Galaxy Pets crafted from the essence of cosmic phenomena.
-Dive into this universe by modeling these creatures in Java.
-Let your imagination run wild; perhaps a Starlion with the roar of a collapsing star, or a Nebulupi, a wolf made from the gas of a nebulous cloud.

-### Task 1: Class Creation

-Start by creating a file named `GalaxyPet.java` inside the `src` directory.
-Declare the GalaxyPet class within this file.

-### Task 2: Defining Properties

-Our Galaxy Pets need characteristics.
-Define the following fields within the GalaxyPet class, without assigning any initial values:

-- String name
-- int energyLevel
-- int cosmicPower
-- int speed
-- boolean asleep

-### Task 3: Spawning Galaxy Pets

-In the `main` method of your GalaxyPet class, create and instantiate a "Starlion" with initial values for its characteristics.
-Use the dot operator to set these attributes directly for now.

-### Task 4: Encapsulation with Getters and Setters

-To encapsulate the inner workings of our Galaxy Pets, change the access modifiers of your fields to `private`.
-Then, implement getters and setters for each property.

-### Task 5: Constructing with Constructors

-Implement a constructor for the GalaxyPet class that allows setting all characteristics upon instantiation.
-Create a second pet, "Nebulupi", using this constructor.

-### Task 6: Display Information

-Create a method named `displayInfo` within the GalaxyPet class that prints out all information about the pet to the console.

-### Task 7: The Cosmic Challenge

-Galaxy Pets can challenge each other to cosmic duels.
-Implement a method named `challenge` where one pet can challenge another.
-The outcome will determine which pet gains cosmic power.
-Incorporate simple logic based on your chosen attributes.

-### Task 8: Understanding Scope and Shadowing

-Review examples of scope and variable shadowing provided in the reading materials.
-Be prepared to adjust your implementation if necessary, focusing on proper usage of the `this` keyword.

-## Final Checklist

-- [ ] Created and developed the GalaxyPet class with fields and methods.
-- [ ] Utilized getters and setters for encapsulation.
-- [ ] Implemented constructors for easy object instantiation.
-- [ ] Developed a method displaying a pet's info.
-- [ ] Enabled Galaxy Pets to challenge each other.

-## Bugs and Errors?

-If you encounter any inconsistencies or errors with this assignment, please report them by creating a [New Issue](https://forum.example.com/issues/new) with the title "Week *x* Error: *summary of error here*".
-Contributors identifying bugs will be acknowledged.

-This personalized task should help the student understand the same core programming concepts as the model task, framed around an engaging theme of collecting and training cosmic creatures.
+If you encounter any issues,
+1. Check the posted issues on the course's Git repository.
+Other students might have encountered similar issues.
+2. If your issue is unique, create a New Issue with a descriptive title.
+3. Utilize the weekly lab sessions to ask TAs questions in person.

+Collaboration with peers is encouraged, but do not share direct answers.

+## Assignment

+**Background:**

+In an unnamed forest on the outskirts of an uncharted city, there exists a realm inhabited by extraordinary birds.
+Each bird has distinctive characteristics and abilities.
+Your mission is to bring this avian world to life by modeling these birds in Java.

+### Bird Class Design

+Start by creating a new Java file named `Bird.java`.
+This file will encapsulate the `Bird` class.
+Once created, provide the bird with the following attributes (fields):

+- String species
+- int age
+- float wingspan (in centimeters)
+- boolean canFly
+- String favoriteFood

+### Implementing Birds (Object creation)

+- Implement a constructor in the `Bird` class that allows setting all attributes during object initialization.
+- Create three different bird objects in your main method showcasing varied species, age, wingspan, etc.
+- Utilize getters and setters to manage access to the bird objects' fields.

+### Bird Behaviors

+- Implement a method `sing()` that prints a unique song to the console for each bird.
+- Add an `eat(String food)` method that allows the bird to consume different foods.
+If the food matches the bird's favorite food, print a special message.
+- Design an `attemptFlight()` method that determines whether a bird can fly.
+If the bird cannot fly, print an appropriate message.

+### Display Information

+- Create a method `displayInfo()` in your `Bird` class that prints all the information about the bird (species, age, etc.) to the console.

+### Engaging Scenarios

+- Concoct a scenario where two birds meet, try to eat the same piece of food, and then try to fly together.
+Utilize your methods to bring this scene to life in the main method.

+## Conclusion

+This programming task is designed to solidify your understanding of basic object-oriented programming concepts in Java.
+By creating and managing your bird objects, you will get a closer look at how classes and objects can be used to model real-world scenarios.

+## Submission Checklist

+- Bird class with fields, constructor, getters, and setters.
+- Implementation of at least three distinct bird objects.
+- Functionality for birds to sing, eat, and attempt to fly.
+- A method to display bird information neatly.
+- A creative scenario involving bird interactions.

+If you identify any problems or inconsistencies within this exercise, please report them, so we can improve the task for future students.